 Is your Google Maps listing ranking well?

-We're assuming that it isn't, which is probably why you’re here.
+We're assuming it isn't, which is probably why you’re here.
 But, don’t worry because we’ll discuss the most common reasons why local businesses struggle to rank on Google Maps.
 Not only that, but we’ll also share tips on how to fix them and ensure that local customers find you.

 First, claim your business on Google My Business, and then make sure to verify it.
 Unless your business listing in Google is verified, you won’t show up on the map results.